LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 3.0.3 =
+~ Fixed quiz auto finish with duration is zero
+~ Fixed pagination with quizzes in user profile
+~ Fixed warning notice when getting current tab in profile ~ Fixed some issue in addons

 = 3.0.2 =
 ~ Fixed PHP non-numeric cast type
 ~ Improved admin ajax for course/quiz/question editor